 The diplomatic relations between Belarus and the EU were established in August 1992.
 In March 1995, a Partnership and Cooperation Agreement was signed between Belarus and the EU in Brussels.
 Subsequently, the European Union suspended its ratification for political reasons and imposed restrictions on Belarus, including the ban on high and top level political contacts, freezing of practical cooperation and external assistance in various areas, as well as the travel ban for a number of Belarusian officials.

-In 2008-2010, Belarus and the EU were engaged in an active dialogue to find ways to normalize the relations.
+In 2008-2010, Belarus and the EU engaged in an active dialogue to find ways to normalize the relations.
 As a result, the EU restrictions were put on hold.
 The European Commission opened its diplomatic mission in Minsk (as of December 2009 – the Delegation of the European Union).
 In 2009, Belarus became a full-fledged participant of the EU Eastern Partnership Initiative.

 Belarus-EU technical assistance cooperation is in good progress.
 The EU funds are used for modernization of the Belarusian border and customs infrastructure, promotion of exchange of best practices, and implementation of pilot projects in energy, transport, agriculture and food, nature protection, education, culture and other priority spheres.

 Belarus participates in EU-funded Poland – Belarus – Ukraine and Latvia – Lithuania – Belarus Cross-Border Cooperation (CBC) Programmes.
 In 2007 – 2013 several dozens of projects worth 50 million euro were implemented in Belarus under these two instruments.
 The aggregate budget of the Programmes for 2014 – 2020 is 280 million euro which are available to Belarus through calls of proposals.

 Belarus also actively participates in the EU thematic programmes and instruments TEMPUS, Erasmus+, TAIEX etc.